← All articles

 • Keeps reading feeling connected and enjoyable rather than solitary and school-like

-Ten minutes of shared reading at bedtime — where you read a chapter aloud and they follow along — can be one of the most impactful things you do for your child's literacy.
+Ten minutes of shared reading at bedtime — where you read a chapter aloud and they follow along — can be one of the most impactful things you do for your child's literacy development.

 Model Reading Yourself